 In addition, certain provisions of the Privacy Standards and Security Standards apply to third parties that create, access, or receive PHI in order to perform a function or activity on behalf of a Covered Entity.
 Such third parties are called "Business Associates."
 Covered Entities and Business Associates must enter a written "Business Associate Agreement", containing specified written satisfactory assurances, consistent with the Privacy and Security Standards and HITECH and its implementing regulations, that the third party will safeguard PHI that it creates or accesses and will fulfill other material obligations.
 Most of our clients are Covered Entities, and we function in many of our relationships as a Business Associate of those clients.
 Under the HIPAA Omnibus Rule, Business Associates may be held directly liable for violations of HIPAA.
-Therefore, we could face liability under our Business Associate Agreements and HITECH if we do not comply with our Business Associate obligations and applicable provisions of the Privacy and Security Standards and HITECH and its implementing regulations.
+Therefore, we could face liability under our Business Associate Agreements and HIPAA and HITECH if we do not comply with our Business Associate obligations.
 The penalties for a violation of HIPAA or HITECH are significant and could have an adverse impact upon our business, financial condition and operating results, if such penalties ever were imposed.